By Vae Champagne, Student Programs Manager, Sandy Hook Promise

-SHP’s programs provide a framework for healthy relationships with peers and trusted adults, the core SEL skills needed to reduce social isolation and prevent violence.
-SAVE Promise Club student leaders, trusted adults, and student participants in the SHP training programs will be finding innovative ways to apply these SEL skills in this period of crisis and social distancing when across the world, humanity is feeling extra-isolated.
+Our programs provide a framework for healthy relationships with peers and trusted adults.
+Further, they’ll develop core SEL skills needed to reduce social isolation and prevent violence.
+SAVE Promise Club student leaders, trusted adults, and student participants in the SHP training programs will be finding innovative ways to apply these SEL skills.
+All the more important in this period of crisis and social distancing when across the world, humanity is feeling extra-isolated.

 Ultimately, it all comes back to the relationships that create a vital sense of belonging and responsibility students and educators alike have to one another.